VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 ## Parameter effects

 We can easily investigate the effects of parameters on the simulation.
-For example we can see what is the effect of PPFD on J.
+For example we can see what is the effect of aPPFD on J.

 First we import the packages needed: